-Most interesting wonders of Palmyra Atoll
+Wonders of Palmyra Atoll

 This atoll is an unorganized incorporated territory of the United States.
-Above the sea level here rise some 50 islands, most of them connected and covered with dense vegetation, including Pisonia trees up to 30 m high.
+Above the sea level here rise some 50 islands, most of them connected and covered with dense vegetation, including Pisonia trees that are up to 30 m high.

-The islands contains one of the largest remaining stands of Pisonia beach forest in the Pacific.
+The islands contain one of the largest remaining stands of Pisonia beach forest in the Pacific.
 Palmyra Atoll is an important breeding site for several species of birds, such as the rare Bristle-thighed Curlews (Numenius tahitensis).
 Six species of terrestrial crabs are bossing in the islands.

-Especially beautiful and rich is the life under the water.
+Especially beautiful and rich is life under the water.
 Here have been found 175 species of coral.
 The lagoon is infested with aggressive sharks.

 “Reading Bob’s stories is almost better than hearing them firsthand.
 You get all the laughs and adventure…without the killer hangover!”–Cruising World

-Writer and marine biologist Susan Scott had an enviable existence―a home in Hawai‘i, a prized 37-foot sailboat and exciting international adventures, all shared with her physician husband Craig in a marriage so intimate they called it the “Twinship.”
+Writer and marine biologist Susan Scott had an enviable existence―a home in Hawai‘i, a prized 37-foot sailboat, and exciting international adventures, all shared with her physician husband Craig in a marriage so intimate they called it the “Twinship.”
 Yet, when her menopausal hormones raged and Craig grew preoccupied with Ironman triathlon training, this perfect life ended.
 Once blessed with well-being, love, humor, and sharing, the Twinship exploded with fights, silence, accusations, and failed counseling.